GitDaBytes/car-detection/README.md

 Next up, I decided to explore images looking at changing colorspaces, and looking at each image channel seperately.
 The end goal in my opinion is to be able to select a small a set of features as possible for detecting cars in a video stream.
 If we have too many features, the algorithm will run slowly, but we want to make a decision quickly, this is to be used in a car for safety applications after all!

 Below is an example whereby I plotted car and non-car images channel by channel in different colorspaces.
-I also computer the HOG of each channel and plotted that too.
+I also computed the HOG of each channel and plotted that too.
 I am looking for a colorspace and channel that shows nice clean identifiable car / non-car images.
 If I can find that, I have reduced my HOG data and computations by a third right off the bat...

 ##### Car images: